JamesKirby/BESOneo2/Readme.md

 BESOneo uses the fast sparse matrix construction routine `fsparse` [Engblom, S., & Lukarski, D. (2016)](https://doi.org/10.1016/j.parco.2016.04.001) which is downloadable from the first authors GitHub page at: https://github.com/stefanengblom/stenglib.
 Alternately, the code can be run without dependencies by changing all `fsparse` calls to MATLABs inbuilt `sparse` function.

-## Getting Started

-A basic cantilever example can be called using
-`[x, obj] = BESOneo2(400,200,0.3,0.02,3);`
-Definitions for a frame reinforcement problem, L-bracket and MBB beam are included in `BESOneo2.m` and are commented after the main code.
-These can replace section C or custom structures can be defined here.

 ## References